shapeshed/shapeshed.com/content/posts/html5-speech-recognition-api.md

-{
-  "title": "The HTML5 Speech Recognition API",
-  "slug": "html5-speech-recognition-api",
-  "date": "2014-01-21T16:04:36+00:00",
++++
+date = "2014-01-21T16:04:36+00:00"
-  "description": "The HTML5 Speech Recognition API allows JavaScript to have access to a browser's audio stream and convert it to text.", "tags": [
+description = "The HTML5 Speech Recognition API allows JavaScript to have access to a browser's audio stream and convert it to text." slug = "html5-speech-recognition-api" tags = ["HTML", "JavaScript"] title = "The HTML5 Speech Recognition API"

-    "HTML",
-    "JavaScript"
-  ]
-}
++++

 Chrome version 25 [rolled out speech recognition][1] so you can now invite users to talk to your web applications.